CANFLUX/GHG_Processing/README.md

 ## co2app.conf

-Haven't been able to find any useful metadata about this file, but it contains the timing of the current calibration and coefficient values
+Haven't been able to find any useful metadata about this file.
+Its is not in an easy to read format, so I've added "formatted" examples under example files.
+It contains matadata for the 7200/7500 calibrations including the timing of the current calibration and coefficient values.
+It also includes a lot of data that is repeated in the metadata files.
+Its not the full configuration file for the 7550 - but it includes a lot of the info.